Karlheinzniebuhr/torshammer/README.markdown

 ----------------------------------------------------
-## This is a maintained version of Torshammer
+## This is a maintained fork of Torshammer
 It works with the new TOR port 9150

 #### TORS HAMMER HOW TO